jakeberv/avian_molecular_shifts/README.md

 in R.

 **shift_model_sims.R**

-This script contains the code for assessing the janus false positive/false negative performance.
+This script contains the code for assessing the statistical performance of janus; including assessing false positive/negative rates.
 We include functions defining a generic pipeline that can be used to assess model performance on arbitrary topologies.

 **Supplementary Table 3.xlsx**